thomason-jesse/YCBLanguage/README.md

 Next, we prep all modalities' vectors using:

-`> python prep_torch_data.py --infile ../data/3class_object_split.json --metadata_infile ../data/all_data.json --glove_infile /hdd/jdtho/glove/glove.6B.300d.txt --robot_infile ../data/robo_rgbd.json --gt_infile ../src/robo_gt.csv --rgbd_only 1 --out_fn ../data/torch_ready/rgbd_only_dev`
+`> python prep_torch_data.py --infile ../data/3class_object_split.json --metadata_infile ../data/all_data.json --glove_infile /hdd/jdtho/glove/glove.6B.300d.txt --robot_infile ../data/robo_rgbd.json --exec_robo_infile ../src/robo_gt.csv --rgbd_only 1 --out_fn ../data/torch_ready/rgbd_only_dev`

 Lots of arguments!
 The big takeaway is that `--out_fn` is the prefix where we're going to write that argument plus `.on` and `.in` JSON dumps of feature vectors for each modality: RGB, D, Vision, and Language, plus the target labels for the affordance, for each pair of objects.

-More key ideas: `gt_infile` tells the model where the ground truth CSV lives, and uses its labels to overwrite the human annotations in the dev/test fold, then throws up warnings for the unlabeled examples that remain (eventually, we will have annotated them all as a team).
+More key ideas: `exec_robo_infile` tells the model where the robot execution ground truth CSV lives, and uses its labels provide additional labels on the dev/test fold.

 Finally, note here that we're limiting ourselves to `rgbd_only` data: recording features only for the subset of pairs Rosario has collecting RGBD data for using the robot.
 We can also get information for all pairs, but with RGB and D feature vectors set to None, using: